Tyler Perry Reveals He Pays Hairstylists On His Productions $65/Hour; Shemar Moore’s Cornrow Wiglette Couldn’t Be Reached For Comment But THERE’S THIS

 Tyler pays his hairstylists, WHAT?

-After years of loud complaints and unanswered prayers for the questionable/boneless/weary wigs in his productions, Tyler Perry finally addressed critics during his “Sistas” After-Show where he revealed that he pays hairstylists $65/hour for 10-12 hour days on his countless shows/films.
+After years of loud complaints and unanswered prayers for the questionable wigs in his productions, Tyler Perry finally addressed critics during his “Sistas” After-Show where he revealed that he pays hairstylists $65/hour for 10-12 hour days on his countless shows/films.

 “I want all of y’all to stop talking about hair to me, please,” said Perry in a clip first reported on by TV Line.